 Vassilev were co-directing and managing all activities of the UNM-PNM Contest.

-Sterling Coke created the Contest web page which is still in use after his retirement.
+Sterling Coke created the contest webpage, with parts still in use after his retirement.